preciouskayili/preciouskayili/README.md

 Here are some things you should know about me:

-- 🔭 I’m currently working on amazing
+- 🔭 I’m currently working at bluealgorithm
 - 🌱 I’m currently learning laravel
 - 👯 I’m looking to collaborate on exciting projects
 - 🤔 I’m looking for help with project management